The Surprising Way to Reduce Your Dementia Risk

 - Persistent strain on the brain results when your brain can't get a clear sound from your ear.
 As the brain reallocates resources to help with hearing, this comes at the expense of thinking and memory abilities and puts the brain at greater risk of other pathologies.
 This is called the cognitive load hypothesis.

-- Hearing loss itself can affect the function and structure of the brain, causing the brain to atrophy faster due to reduced auditory stimulation
+- Hearing loss itself can affect the function and structure of the brain, causing it to atrophy faster due to reduced auditory stimulation

-"All three theories suggest that treating hearing loss with something as simple as using a hearing aid could directly modify or affect those pathways and reduce the risk of cognitive decline," explained Lin, one of the authors of the Lancet study.
+"All three theories suggest that treating hearing loss with something as simple as using a hearing aid could directly modify or affect those pathways and reduce the risk of cognitive decline," explained Lin.

 Regardless of the reasons, there's little to lose and a lot to gain by getting a hearing aid if you're experiencing hearing challenges, particularly because of the link between hearing loss and loneliness and social isolation which, by themselves, can have a devastating impact on your overall health and well-being.